The only temple, for Hanuman who become Chariot of Sri Rama

 Rama Ravana war

-Seeing that Lakshmna is in trouble Hanuman comes and gives a big blow to Ravana.
-Ravana lands on the ground profoundly bleeding through mouth, ears, and eyes.
-Hanuman at that movement lifted Lakshmna and goes away.
-Soon Ravana recovers from the shock and climbs back on his chariot.Meanwhile Lakshmana recovers from the shock and Sri Rama saw the monkey army being attacked by Ravana.
-On seeing this Sri Rama rushes towards Ravana.
+Seeing that Lakshmna is in trouble, Hanuman comes and gives Ravana a big blow.
+Ravana lands on the ground, profoundly bleeding through his mouth, ears, and eyes.
+At that moment, Hanuman lifts Lakshmna and goes away.
+Soon, Ravana recovers from the shock and climbs back on his chariot.
+Meanwhile, Lakshmana recovers from the shock, and Sri Rama sees the monkey army being attacked by Ravana.
+On seeing this, Sri Rama rushes towards Ravana.

 Hanuman as Chariot of Sri Rama

 Hanuman as Chariot of Sri Rama, courtesy: wikipedia_common Sri Hanuman saw that Ravana was back on his chariot and Rama had to fight him standing on the ground.
-Hanuman told Sri Rama “You must punish the demon by climbing on my back, as Vishnu on Garuda in order to fight with the enemy of Gods.”Rama soon after mounted the great monkey, Hanuman.
+Hanuman told Sri Rama ‘You must punish the demon by climbing on my back, as Vishnu on Garuda to fight with the enemy of Gods.’Rama soon after mounted the great monkey, Hanuman.
 Rama the Lord of men then saw Ravana standing in his chariot in the battle-field.
 The fight ensues and the angry Ravana at one stage hits Hanuman who was carrying Rama.
 On seeing Hanuman being hit by Ravana, Rama knocks down the chariot of Ravana.
 In the commotion Ravana fell from the chariot, Rama then pulled a string of the bow and the arrow took away the crown of Ravana.
-Rama says “in this condition, I would not like to put you under the clutches of Death.Go back to Lanka and come back in your chariot with your bow and then standing in your chariot, you will witness once more my prowess."
+Rama says ‘In this condition, I would not like to put you under the clutches of Death.
+Go back to Lanka and come back in your chariot with your bow and then standing in your chariot, you will witness once more my prowess.’

 Bayalu Anjaneya Temple

-During early days the scene described above where Sri Hanuman acts as chariot for Sri Rama had been sculpted on a rock which was in the open space in present-day Hanumanthapura.
+During the early days, the scene described above where Sri Hanuman acts as a chariot for Sri Rama was sculpted on a rock which was in the open space of present-day Hanumanthapura.
 People living nearby started worshiping Sri Hanuman along with Sri Rama.
-To have these two deities together in the same vigraha is very rare and unique.
-‘Bayulu’ means open space in Kanada language; hence the Anjaneya came to know as Bayulu Anjaneya.
+To have these two deities together in the same vigraha is rare and unique. ‘ Bayulu ’ means open space in the Kanada language; hence the Anjaneya is known as Bayulu Anjaneya.
 Over a period Sri Anjaneya attracted more devotees towards him.
-Many rulers of this place had contributed their might towards the development of this temple.
+Many rulers of this place contributed their might towards the development of this temple.
 Today it looks the description as stated above.

 Uniqueness of Sri Bayalu Anjaneya

-Location of the temple : "Sri Bayalu Anjaneya Swamy Temple, Tumkur"
+Location of the temple: "Sri Bayalu Anjaneya Swamy Temple, Tumkur"

 Experience

-SRI HANUMAN
+SRI HANUMAN THINKS DIFFERENTLY, THINKS FAST

-SRI HANUMAN THINKS DIFFERENTLY, THINKS FAST, THINKS AHEAD AND ACTS FOR SURE.
+THINKS AHEAD AND ACTS FOR SURE

 KINDLY RECORD YOUR VIEWS